Bel-Shazzar/JapaneseVerbConjugator/README.md

 coverage report
 ```

-Alternativly you can generate an html representation like this
+Alternatively you can generate an html representation like this

 ```bash
 coverage html